oliverschloebe/simple-yearly-archive/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Character encoding for new date format string fixed
+* Fixed a bug that occured when "Anchored overview at the top" was checked while "Linked years" was unchecked (Thanks Kroom!)
+* Added an admin notice when someone didn't already switch to the new date format string

 = 1.2.6 =
 * IMPORTANT: Date format changed to reflect localized date strings.
 Please update your date string in the plugin's settings!